 Remarkable, but not really surprising given that in the minds of some gold devotees the gold price is always too low.
 It doesn’t matter how high the price is or what’s happening in the world, the price is always about to skyrocket.
 The only obstacle in the way is a cabal of evil market manipulators that will soon be overwhelmed by the forces of good.
 And in any case, a financial crisis of at least 2008 proportions is always about to happen.

 Gold’s poor performance during the second half of 2016 was consistent with what I refer to as the true fundamentals*.
 This means that it wasn’t the result of downward manipulation.
 That being said, the great thing about believing that market trends have almost nothing to do with “fundamentals” and almost everything to do with manipulation is that you never have to be wrong.
 If any market goes against you it was due to the distortive effects of manipulation rather than a fatal flaw in your analysis.

-*The true fundamental drivers of the US$ gold price are, in no particular order: US credit spreads, the US yield curve, the real US interest rate, the relative strength of the US banking sector, the US dollar’s exchange rate and the general trend in commodity prices.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+*The true fundamental drivers of the US$ gold price are, in no particular order: US credit spreads, the US yield curve, the real US interest rate, the relative strength of the US banking sector, the US dollar’s exchange rate and the general trend in commodity prices.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.